timothyshull/programming_notes/algorithms/backtracking.md

 - stores the state of each variable in a separate stack frame

 ### recursion vs. iteration
-- recursive methods can often be easily converted to a non-recursive method that uses iteration.
+- recursive methods can often be easily converted to a non-recursive method that uses iteration
 - this is especially true for methods in which:
     - there is only one recursive call
-- it comes at the end (tail) of the method these are known as tail-recursive methods.
+    - it comes at the end (tail) of the method these are known as tail-recursive methods
-- once you're comfortable with using recursion, you'll find that some algorithms are easier to implement using recursion.
+- when comfortable with recursion, some algorithms are easier to implement using recursion
-- we'll also see that some data structures lend themselves to recursive algorithms.
+- some data structures lend themselves to recursive algorithms
-- recursion is a bit more costly because of the overhead involved in invoking a method.
+- recursion is a bit more costly because of the overhead involved in invoking a method
 - rule of thumb:
     - if it's easier to formulate a solution recursively, use recursion, unless the cost of doing so is too high
     - otherwise, use iteration